Connect with others who understand.

 • Procedures

-An implantable cardioverter defibrillator is a commonly used device that helps prevent sudden death in people with known heart diseases such as tachycardia (rapid heart rate) or fibrillation (quivering or irregular heart rhythm).
+An implantable cardioverter defibrillator is a commonly used device that helps prevent sudden death in people with known and life-threatening heart diseases such as tachycardia (rapid heart rate) or fibrillation (quivering or irregular heart rhythm).

 Get Guidance From Professionals About Genetic Screening

-A major drawback of genetic testing is researchers still don’t fully understand the meaning of certain mutations.
+A major drawback of genetic testing is that researchers still don’t fully understand the meaning of certain mutations.
 Not everyone with HCM has a known mutation — scientists are still discovering which ones contribute to the condition.
 Testing may detect mutations in some genes, but these don’t mean a person will develop HCM or any other medical problem.

 In many instances, genetic screening may not provide helpful results, and routine echocardiograms may be necessary to check for HCM.
 Be sure to talk to your cardiologist about any concerns so that they can help you navigate diagnosis and treatment options.